daniyaalk/Calibr/README.md

 # Calibr
 Calibr is a Project idea to create a free, open-source community for students to actively share resources.
-Upon completeion, Project Calibr will be available on http://calibracademy.com
+Upon completion, Project Calibr will be available on http://calibracademy.com

 ## Setup
 1. Clone Repo and move into folder: